ADALabUCSD/DeepPostures/MSSE-2021/README.md

     optional arguments:
-    -h, --help            show this help message and exit --warm-start-model {CHAP_ACT_AUSDIAB}
+    -h, --help            show this help message and exit --transfer-learning-model {CHAP_ALL_ADULTS}
+                            Transfer learning model name (default:
+                            CHAP_ALL_ADULTS)
-                            Pre-trained model to warm start the training --learning-rate LEARNING_RATE
+    --learning-rate LEARNING_RATE
-                            Learning rate for training the model
+                            Learning rate for training the model (default: 0.0001) --num-epochs NUM_EPOCHS
-    --num-epochs NUM_EPOCHS
-                            Number of epochs to train the model --batch-size BATCH_SIZE
+                            Number of epochs to train the model (default: 15) --batch-size BATCH_SIZE
-                            Training batch size
+                            Training batch size (default: 16)
     --amp-factor AMP_FACTOR
-                            Factor to increase the number of neurons in the CNN layers
+                            Factor to increase the number of neurons in the CNN layers (default: 2)
     --cnn-window-size CNN_WINDOW_SIZE
-                            CNN window size in seconds on which the predictions to be made
+                            CNN window size in seconds on which the predictions to be made (default: 10)
     --bi-lstm-window-size BI_LSTM_WINDOW_SIZE
-                            BiLSTM window size in minutes on which the predictions to be smoothed
+                            BiLSTM window size in minutes on which the predictions to be smoothed (default: 7)
     --shuffle-buffer-size SHUFFLE_BUFFER_SIZE
-                            Training data shuffle buffer size in terms of number of records
+                            Training data shuffle buffer size in terms of number of records (default: 10000)
     --training-data-fraction TRAINING_DATA_FRACTION
-                            Percentage of subjects to be used for training --validation-data-fraction VALIDATION_DATA_FRACTION
+                            Percentage of subjects to be used for training (default: 60)
+    --validation-data-fraction VALIDATION_DATA_FRACTION
-                            Percentage of subjects to be used for validation --testing-data-fraction TESTING_DATA_FRACTION
+                            Percentage of subjects to be used for validation (default: 20)
+    --testing-data-fraction TESTING_DATA_FRACTION
-                            Percentage of subjects to be used for testing --model-checkpoint-path MODEL_CHECKPOINT_PATH
+                            Percentage of subjects to be used for testing (default: 20)
+    --model-checkpoint-path MODEL_CHECKPOINT_PATH
-                            Path where the trained model will be saved --num-classes NUM_CLASSES
+                            Path where the trained model will be saved (default:
+                            ./model-checkpoint)
+    --num-classes NUM_CLASSES
-                            Number of classes in the training dataset --class-weights CLASS_WEIGHTS
+                            Number of classes in the training dataset (default: 2) --class-weights CLASS_WEIGHTS
-                            Class weights for loss aggregation
+                            Class weights for loss aggregation (default: [1.0, 1.0])
     --down-sample-frequency DOWN_SAMPLE_FREQUENCY
-                            Downsample frequency in Hz for GT3X data --silent              Whether to hide info messages
+                            Downsample frequency in Hz for GT3X data (default: 10) --silent              Whether to hide info messages

 **Model Selection:** Notice that this script relies on several hyperparameters required for training the model such as learning rate, batch size, and BiLSTM window size etc. The script comes with set of default values for these parameters.
 However, you may need to tweak these parameters for your dataset to get the best performance.

 **Transfer Learning:** Instead of start training a model from scratch, you can also start with an existing model and tune it for your dataset.
 This is also called transfer learning and can be used to train a high-quality model with limited amount of training data.
 Currently we support transfer learning using the `CHAP_ACT_AUSDIAB` model.
 In order to use transfer learning pass the `--transfer-learning-model CHAP_ACT_AUSDIAB` option when invoking the `train_model.py` script.
 Note that with transfer learning only the training hyperparameters (e.g., batch size, learning rate, num epochs etc.) can be tweaked.
 The architectural hyperparameters (e.g., BiLSTM window size, CNN window size) will be set to the values of the source model.
 When transfer learning, it is recommeded to use a low learning rate (e.g., 0.00001) to avoid overfitting.

+## Generating Predictions using a Custom-Trained Model
-**Generating Prediction using a Custom Model:** After training your own model you can use it to generate predictions by passing the model checkpoint path to the `make_predictions.py` script as follows:
+After training your own model you can use it to generate predictions by passing the model checkpoint path to the `make_predictions.py` script as follows:

     python make_predictions.py --pre-processed-dir <pre-processed-dir> --predictions-dir <predictions-dir> --model-checkpoint-path <checkpoint-dir>

+If you change the default tuning parameters during training (e.g., bi-lstm-window-size), you also need to set the same values for `make_predictions.py` by using the respective directives (e.g., `--bi-lstm-window-size`).

+Complete usage details of `make_predictions.pu` script with all overiding configuration values are as follows:

+    usage: make_predictions.py [-h] --pre-processed-dir PRE_PROCESSED_DIR
+                            [--model {CHAP_ACT_A,CHAP_ACT_B,CHAP_ACT_C,CHAP_ACT,CHAP_ALL_ADULTS}]
+                            [--predictions-dir default: ./predictions) PREDICTIONS_DIR
+                            [--no-segment] [--output-label]
+                            [--model-checkpoint-path MODEL_CHECKPOINT_PATH]
+                            [--cnn-window-size CNN_WINDOW_SIZE]
+                            [--bi-lstm-window-size BI_LSTM_WINDOW_SIZE]
+                            [--down-sample-frequency DOWN_SAMPLE_FREQUENCY]
+                            [--gt3x-frequency GT3X_FREQUENCY]
+                            [--activpal-label-map ACTIVPAL_LABEL_MAP]
+                            [--silent]

+    Argument parser for generating model predictions.

+    required arguments:
+    --pre-processed-dir PRE_PROCESSED_DIR
+                            Pre-processed data directory

+    optional arguments:
+    -h, --help            show this help message and exit --model {CHAP_ACT_A,CHAP_ACT_B,CHAP_ACT_C,CHAP_ACT,CHAP_ALL_ADULTS}
+                            Pre-trained prediction model name (default:
+                            CHAP_ALL_ADULTS)
+    --predictions-dir PREDICTIONS_DIR
+                            Predictions output directory (default: ./predictions)
+    --no-segment          Do not output segment number
+    --output-label        Whether to output the actual label --model-checkpoint-path MODEL_CHECKPOINT_PATH
+                            Path where the custom trained model checkpoint is located
+    --cnn-window-size CNN_WINDOW_SIZE
+                            CNN window size of the model in seconds on which the predictions to be made (default: 10).
+    --bi-lstm-window-size BI_LSTM_WINDOW_SIZE
+                            BiLSTM window size in minutes (default: 7).
+    --down-sample-frequency DOWN_SAMPLE_FREQUENCY
+                            Downsample frequency in Hz for GT3X data (default:
+                            10).
+    --gt3x-frequency GT3X_FREQUENCY
+                            GT3X device frequency in Hz (default: 30) --activpal-label-map ACTIVPAL_LABEL_MAP
+                            ActivPal label vocabulary (default: {"sitting": 0,
+                            "not-sitting": 1, "no-label": -1})
+    --silent              Whether to hide info messages